-Return the meat and any accumulated juices to the onion mixture in the Instant Pot, along with 1 cup chicken broth and the red chile sauce.
+Return the meat and any accumulated juices to the onion mixture in the Instant Pot, along with 1 cup chicken broth and 1-1/2 cups (about) red chile sauce.
 Cover, set the vent to Sealing, and cook on high pressure for 30 minutes.
 Let pressure subside naturally for 10 minutes, then release pressure.
 Do not remove top until the pressure pin drops down and no more steam is escaping.

 Mix the masa harina with 1/4 cup of the cooking liquid from the beef.
-Stir the masa mixture and the apple cider vinegar into the beef and stir occasionally for 5 minutes.
+Add the masa mixture and the apple cider vinegar into the beef and stir occasionally for 5 minutes.
 (If the sauce is not thick enough for your tastes, add a bit more masa to thicken.)
 Taste and adjust seasoning.

 Serve with Spanish rice.
-Chile Colorado may also be used in burritos, or shred for enchiladas.
+Chile Colorado may also be used in burritos, or shred it for enchiladas.
 I also like to top the Chile Colorado with shredded Cheddar cheese, a dollop of sour cream, and chopped cilantro to serve.

 Yield: 8 to 10 servings

 • I find the canned/boxed pre-made chicken broths rather bland.
 So, I use bouillon granules mixed with water to control the strength.

 • Yes, you can use stew beef, but why?
 It’s more expensive and is not entirely made of chuck.
 Chuck has the best flavor and is cheaper.

 • Why microwave the chiles?
 This trick is recommended by Chef J. Kenji López-Alt of Serious Eats to enhance the flavor of the chiles.